hugheba/spring-grails-oauth2-sso/README.md

 Update the Grails project config file `sso-grails-demo/grails-app/application.yml`, setting `org.grails.springsecurity.oauth.providers[clientId,clientSecret]`

 You'll also need to update the Wordpress settings for permalinks  at `Admin -> Settings -> Permalinks -> Common Settings` and choose *Post name* and Save.

+## Start SpringBoot

+Start the SpringBoot application in a new terminal with the following command:

+    ./gradlew :sso-demo:bootRun

+You should now be able to browse the SpringBoot application at http://localhost:8092.

+## Start Grails

+Start the Grails application in a new terminal with the following command:

+    ./gradlew :sso-grails-demo:bootRun

+You should now be able to browse the Grails application at http://localhost:8093.